ShipitSmarter/vscode-stitch/README.md

 You can create a hash using the *Command Palette* (`Ctrl`+`Shift`+`P`) and searching for `Stitch: Create Hash`.

-After you entered the value, the hash is copied to your `clipboard`.
+After you entered the value, the hash is inserted to you active document, or copied to your `clipboard`.

 ## Secrets